Cayetana Aljovín

-Lucía Cayetana Aljovín Gazzani (born 6 September 1966) is Peruvian lawyer, journalist and public administrator.
+Lucía Cayetana Aljovín Gazzani (born 6 September 1966) is a Peruvian lawyer, journalist and public administrator.
 In Pedro Pablo Kuczynski's administration, she served in three different portfolios between 2016 and 2018.

 Early life and education

-Cayetana Aljovín was born on 6 September 1966, in Lima, Perú, her parents are Javier Aljovín Swayne and Lucy Gazzani Bosworth, both of British descent.
+Cayetana Aljovín was born on 6 September 1966 in Lima, Peru.
+Her parents are Javier Aljovín Swayne and Lucy Gazzani Bosworth, both of British descent.
 She is also the granddaughter of renowned medical doctor Miguel C. Aljovín.
 She completed her high school education at Colegio Villa María and Georgetown Visitation School.

 She pursued her college education at the Pontifical Catholic University of Peru, from which she graduated in 1993 with a bachelor's degree in law.
 Subsequently, she attained a Master of Business Administration (MBA) at the Adolfo Ibáñez University, in Santiago, Chile.

 Career

 In 1996, Aljovín was appointed advisor and member of the State Modernization Secretariat of the Office of the Prime Minister of Peru, within the framework of the reforms led by Prime Minister Alberto Pandolfi.

 In the late 1990s, she was a member of the Telecommunications Privatization Committee of the Commission for the Promotion of Private Investment (COPRI) and a member of the board of directors of the Office of State Institutions and Organizations (OIOE).
 During this time, she specialized in topics related to investment promotion and telecommunications.
 Subsequently, in 1998, she held the general secretariat of the Ministry of Economy and Finance.

 Between 2000 and 2006 she served as director of Bellsouth Peru, and as consultant to the Inter-American Development Bank, SDC, the Office of the Prime Minister of Peru and Nextel Peru (today Entel Peru).

-At the start of the second presidency of Alan García, she was appointed deputy minister of communications of the Ministry of Transport and Communications, a position she held until 2008, when she was appointed as executive director of the Agency for the Promotion of Private Investment (Proinversión).
+At the start of the second presidency of Alan García, she was appointed deputy minister of communications of the Ministry of Transport and Communications, a position she held until 2008, when she was appointed executive director of the Agency for the Promotion of Private Investment (Proinversión).

 In 2011, she held the presidency of the Communications Committee of the National Society of Mining, Oil and Energy.
 Simultaneously, she served as manager of corporate affairs at Cálidda from 2011 to 2012, and as general director of the subsidiary of the Spanish consulting firm Llorente & Cuenca, currently LLYC.

 In early 2016, she was chosen as a pre-candidate for the Peruvian Congress for Peruvians for Change; however, she gave up her candidacy for private reasons.
 During the 2016 campaign, she was elected as executive vice president of the National Confederation of Private Business Institutions (CONFIEP).

 In the academic field, she has served a professor of telecommunications law at the Pontifical Catholic University of Peru, the Universidad Peruana de Ciencias Aplicadas, the National University of San Marcos and the Government Institute of the Universidad de San Martín de Porres.
 In addition, she has been a journalistic presenter on Radio Programs of Peru and the Sunday newscast Panorama, on Panamericana Televisión (Channel 5).

-In July 2018, she was appointed as director of Azerta Peru and Interbank.
+In July 2018, she was appointed director of Azerta Peru and Interbank.

 In 2019 she was elected as president of the National Fisheries Society.